-Femoral arteries were carefully excised, cleaned of adipose and connective tissue, cut into segments (approximately 1 mm long) and mounted as ring-shaped preparations in a Mulvany - Halpern's small vessel myograph chamber (Dual Wire Myograph System 410A, DMT A/S, Aarhus, Denmark) to determine the vascular reactivity during isometric conditions in the arteries with intact endothelium, as described elsewhere (Púzserová et al. 2006a).
-Endothelium-dependent vasorelaxation was determined after pre-constriction of the segments with phenylephrine (10^{-4} mol/l).
-Acetylcholine was applied in cumulative manner (10^{-9} - 10^{-5} mol/l) when the contractile response to phenylephrine reached a plateau, and the extent of relaxation was expressed as the percentage of pre-contraction.
+Femoral arteries were carefully excised, cleaned of adipose and connective tissue, cut into segments (approximately 1 mm long) and mounted as ring-shaped preparations in a Mulvany - Halpern's small vessel myograph chamber (Dual Wire Myograph System 410A, DMT A/S, Aarhus, Denmark) to determine the vascular reactivity during isometric conditions in the arteries with intact endothelium, as described elsewhere (Púzserová 2006a).
+Endothelium-dependent NO-mediated et al. vasorelaxation was determined after pre-constriction of the segments with phenylephrine (10-4 mol/l).
+Acetylcholine was applied in cumulative manner (10-9-10-5 mol/l) when the contractile response to phenylephrine reached a plateau, and the extent of relaxation was expressed as the percentage of pre-contraction.
 Other segments of the arteries were used to test contractile responses of the arteries induced by serotonin (5-hydroxytryptamine).
-Serotonin was applied in cumulative manner (10^{-9} - 10^{-5} mol/l) and the extent of vasoconstriction was expressed as mN/mm.
+Serotonin was applied after a 40-min stabilization period in cumulative manner $(10^{-9}-10^{-5} \text{ mol/l})$ and the extent of vasoconstriction was expressed as mN/mm.